QuantFILab/Divfolio/README.md

 ## Examples 2: Uploading CSV files

 For STEP 2 to STEP 5, if you already have CSV files in the given form (see in application and examples in [Example Files](https://github.com/QuantFILab/Divfolio/tree/main/Example%20Files)), you can upload those files without retrieving data online by Clicking on the "Check" icon and upload a file like in the figure below. the files need to be uploaded sequentially.
 For example, F2 can not be uploaded unless F1 was updated.
-For matching of files and STEPs please look at the diagram in **work flow**.
+For matching of files and STEPs please look at the diagram in **Workflow**.

 ![alt text](https://github.com/QuantFILab/Divfolio/blob/main/Figures/Check.png?raw=true)

+## Examples 3: Using Multiple Comparison in Option I to Option III

+### Option I  Multiple Portfolios Comparison
+### Option II Stability Analysis via Clustering
+### Option III  Graph Structure Correlation Analysis